davidcole1340/ext-php-rs/guide/src/types/index.md

 - `HashMap<String, T>` where T implements `IntoZval` and/or `FromZval`.
 - `Binary<T>` where T implements `Pack`, used for transferring binary string data.
+- A PHP callable closure or function wrapped with `Callable`.
 - `Option<T>` where T implements `IntoZval` and/or `FromZval`, and where `None` is converted to a PHP `null`.

+Return types can also include:

+- Any class type which implements `RegisteredClass` (i.e. any struct you have registered with PHP).
+- An immutable reference to `self` when used in a method, through the `ClassRef` type.
+- A Rust closure wrapped with `Closure`.
-There is one special case - `Result<T, E>`, where T implements `IntoZval` and `E` implements `Into<PhpException>`.
-This can only be used as a function/method return type.
-If the error variant is encountered, `E` is converted into a `PhpException` and thrown.
+- `Result<T, E>`, where `T: IntoZval` and `E: Into<PhpException>`.
+When the error variant is encountered, it is converted into a `PhpException` and thrown as an exception.

-For a type to be returnable, it must implement `IntoZval`, while for it to be valid as a parameter, it must implement `FromZval`.
+For a type to be returnable, it must implement `IntoZval`, while for it to be valid as a parameter, it must implement `FromZval` (and `TryFrom<&Zval>` by proxy).